iguanajuice/sway-sensible-defaults/README.md

 - `sh install/arch.sh` if you are using Arch/Manjaro/Garuda/EndeavourOS
 - `sh install/fedora.sh` if you are using Fedora/Nobara

-**WARNING:** This will overwrite any existing config for sway, waybar, and foot.
+**WARNING:** This will overwrite any existing config for sway, waybar, and kitty.
 Make sure to back them up if you still need them.

 Once in sway, please press Ctrl+Super+C and read through the config.